-When an order to evacuate has been issued, take your ID card, emergency backpack, and escort your students to the designated area.
-Check your buddy teacher on the way out and assist or evacuate the class if necessary.
+When an order to evacuate has been issued, take your ID card, emergency pole, and escort your students to the designated area.
+Quickly check your neighboring teacher on the way out and assist or evacuate the class if necessary.
 Office staff must take the radios, keys, emergency cards, and staff rosters to the assembly area.

-Report to the assembly area, take roll, display the appropriate alert card (red card signals missing students and/or need medical assistance, green card signals all students are accounted for) from the emergency backpack, and await further instruction.
+Report to the assembly area, take roll, send runner with attendance form from the safety pole to request gate, and await further instruction.
 All staff and students must be accounted for.